-Cats and dogs need regular vaccinations to prevent diseases than can shorten or impact their quality of life.
+Cats and dogs need regular vaccinations to prevent diseases that can shorten or impact their quality of life.
 Regularly scheduling your pet’s vaccination routinely helps lessen the spread of infectious diseases throughout the UK pet populations.
-Vaccinating against zoonotic diseases such as Leptospirosis not only protects your pet, but you as well.
+Vaccinating against zoonotic diseases such as Leptospirosis not only protects your pet but you as well.
 A little prevention can save you money in treatment and extend the life of your pet.
 Every pet should be vaccinated — even indoor dogs and cats can be exposed.

 Your vet will advise you on the vaccinations that are best for your pet, which depend on many factors including the environment in which you live and how many other pets are in your home.
-Many of the pet vaccines are recommended at a very early age, therefore if you have kitten and puppy, please reach out to us so we can give you guidance on the vaccination schedule for your pet.
+Many of the pet vaccines are recommended at a very early age, therefore if you have a kitten and puppy, please reach out to us so we can give you guidance on the vaccination schedule for your pet.

 Why does my pet need to have vaccinations every 12 months?

 Depending on the disease that your pet is being vaccinated against, the period of time that they are protected will differ.
 Certain diseases, such as leptospirosis in dogs and flu in cats only carry around 12 months of protection, which is why a yearly booster is recommended.
 Even though you pet might be being vaccinated every 12 months, it is not always against the same diseases – your vaccination card will show you which diseases they are getting boosters for each visit.
 Visiting us every 12 months for vaccinations also means your pet gets a full annual health check, which is equally important!